Gadani

 Many prehistoric shell-midden sites were discovered along the shores of a small bay, near Gadani.
 They are characterized of heaps of fragments of marine and mangrove shells among which are flint and jasper tools and stone querns.
 The first radiocarbon dates obtained from these middens indicate they result from the activity of people who settled along the coast both during the seventh and the fifth millennium before present.

+Demographics

+As of the 2023 census, Gadani has population of 17,540.